 Parental responsibility is a set of rights and duties that a parent or a legal guardian has towards their children.
 Usually, parental responsibility includes both ‘parenting time’ and ‘decision making’.

-When in a relationship, both the partners have equal parental accountability towards their children, but when they get divorced, some responsibilities are shared while some are exclusively retained by one parent.
+When in a relationship, both partners have equal parental accountability towards their children, but when they get divorced, some responsibilities are shared or exclusively retained by one parent.

 What Are Parental Rights?